Larsvanderlaan/causalGLM-depreciated-/README.md

 3. 95% confidence intervals for coefficients
 4. 95% prediction/confidence intervals for evaluations of the CATE/RR/OR

+## Targeted learning for robust efficient inference with machine-learning

+Targeted learning is a general framework for using machine-learning in real-world settings to estimate causal parameters and obtain efficient inference.
+Targeted learning works by first estimating the data-generating distribution and conditional mean functions using parametric or nonparametric black-box machine-learning, and then performing a targeted bias correction to obtain correct inference (targeted maximum likelihood estimation).

+Targeted maximum likelihood estimation is a generalization of the well-known maximum likelihood estimation framework but it allows for inference even when using machine-learning and variable selection procedures.
+Another name

 ## Data-structure
 All functions utilize the data-structure (W,A,Y) where
 1. "W = (W_1,W_2,W_3,...)" represents a vector of baseline variables/covariates/confounders for which to adjust (passed as a named matrix or data.frame)